Which browsers and devices are your SSL certificates compatible with?

 The following browsers and devices work with our SSL certificates.
 This means users accessing the site you secured can successfully send and receive encrypted information.

 NOTE: This list of browsers and devices does not represent the browsers and devices that work with our applications.
 This list only represents the browsers and devices that work with our SSL certificates, although some browsers and devices appear on both lists.
-For the list of browser and devices our application support, see Which browsers work with your products?

 - AOL® — 5 and higher